geo-frontend/nlmaps/examples/README.md

     nlmaps.geoLocate(map);

 To add the geolocator to the second example with the `nlmaps-leaflet` package, the only difference is the code we need to add to our script.
-Add the following two lines to the `<script>` block in `leaflet.js`:
+In addition to adding the `nlmaps-geolocator.iife.js` script tag as for the `nlmaps` variant, add the following two lines to the `<script>` block in `leaflet.js`:

     var geo = geoLocator();
     geoLocatorControl(geo).addTo(map);